Capturing Turbulence with Numerical Dissipation: a Simple Dynamical Model for Unresolved Turbulence in Hydrodynamic Simulations: Modeling unresolved turbulence

-Next, for the turbulent diffusion term ($\divg \kappa \grad \eturb$) we adopt turbulent diffusivity of $\kappa \equiv C^\prime_\kappa \sigma \, \Delta= C_\kappa \sqrt{\eturb/\rho} \Delta$ with $C_\kappa = \sqrt{2} \, C^\prime_\kappa = 0.4$ \citep{schmidt14,schmidt}.
-A similar term is applied to all advected scalars including thermal energy and chemical abundances when the latter are followed explicitly.
-In our tests, the effect of explicit subgrid turbulent diffusion is generally smaller than numerical diffusivity except for the regions with very high $\sigma$ such as interiors of supernovae bubbles in galaxy simulations (Section~\ref{sec:galaxy}).
+Next, for the turbulent diffusion term ($\divg \kappa \grad \eturb$), we adopt turbulent diffusivity of $\kappa \equiv C^\prime_\kappa \sigma \, \Delta= C_\kappa \sqrt{\eturb/\rho} \Delta$ with $C_\kappa = \sqrt{2} \, C^\prime_\kappa = 0.4$ \citep{schmidt14,schmidt}.
+A similar term is applied to all advected scalars, including thermal energy and chemical abundances, when the latter are followed explicitly.
+In our tests, the effect of explicit subgrid turbulent diffusion is generally smaller than numerical diffusivity except for the regions with very high $\sigma$ such as the interiors of SN bubbles in galaxy simulations (Section~\ref{sec:galaxy}).
 The effect of turbulent diffusion is significantly more important in Lagrangian and quasi-Lagrangian (moving-mesh) codes owing to their reduced advection errors \citep[e.g.,][]{rennehan21}.
-As the choice of $C_\kappa$ does not affect our results, we do not consider it as a tunable parameter of the model even though we keep the diffusion term on in the tests presented below.
+As the choice of $C_\kappa$ does not affect our results, we do not consider it as a tunable parameter of the model, even though we keep the diffusion term on in the tests presented below.
 Turning off this term completely affects our results only weakly.

-Finally, the explicit source term $S$ can be used to source subgrid turbulence via various unresolved processes including stellar feedback.
-For example, a fraction of supernova energy injected during a timestep can be added directly to $\eturb$ via this term.
-In our galaxy simulations presented in Section~\ref{sec:galaxy}, we do not perform such an explicit injection (i.e., $S \equiv 0$) but we keep this term in Equation~(\ref{eq:eturb}) for completeness.
+Finally, the explicit source term $S$ can be used to source subgrid turbulence via various unresolved processes, including stellar feedback.
+For example, a fraction of SN energy injected during a time step can be added directly to $\eturb$ via this term.
+In our galaxy simulations presented in Section~\ref{sec:galaxy}, we do not perform such an explicit injection (i.e., $S \equiv 0$), but we keep this term in Equation~(\ref{eq:eturb}) for completeness.